achetronic/keycloak-on-kubernetes/README.md

 Then you can deploy the database

-> Credentials for this step are get from Vault, so remember than Vault must be working first

 ```console
 kubectl apply -k ./deploy/dependencies/postgresql/crs/prepare/develop
 kubectl apply -k ./deploy/dependencies/postgresql/crs/cluster/develop
 ```

+> Credentials for this step are taken from a secrets store on `production`, using External Secrets, so remember to have
+> one of them working first, like Hashicorp Vault.

 ### Deploy Keycloak